class calendar class menus our kitchen customer reviews general information cookbooks gift certificates aprons photos

 • 1 lemon, cut into wedges

-Toss the lamb chops with the garlic, black pepper, rosemary, lemon zest, mustard (if using), and olive oil in a shallow container.
+Toss the lamb chops with the garlic, black pepper, rosemary, and olive oil in a shallow container.
 Refrigerate for 2 to 24 hours.

 Heat a grill pan over a high flame for 3 minutes.
 Add as many lamb chops as will fit in a single layer, season with some of the salt, and cook 3 minutes, or until browned on the bottom.